getify/You-Dont-Know-JS/async & performance/ch1.md

 ### Interaction

-More commonly, concurrent "processes" will interact, indirectly through scope and/or the DOM.
+More commonly, concurrent "processes" will by necessity interact, indirectly through scope and/or the DOM.
 When such interaction will occur, you need to coordinate these interactions to prevent "race conditions" (see above).

 A simple example of two concurrent "processes" that interact because of implied ordering, which is only *sometimes broken*.